AKolodeev/redux-promising-modals/README.md

+# Deprecation note
+The approach suggested in this repository is outdated.
+Thus, the repository is not going to be supported.
+Please, choose a different solution.

 ## Synopsis
 A middleware, reducer and actions for manipulating modal windows.
 The library provides only these things.
 If you want to see modal window, you could use [react-modal](https://github.com/reactjs/react-modal).